niftools/pyffi/README.rst

 Testing
 -------
-We love tests, it helps guarantee that things keep working they way they should.
+We love tests, they help guarantee that things keep working they way they should.
 You can run them yourself with the following::

     source venv/bin/activate